Knifeworld: Solo project

 For the band's first recordings, Torabi played the bulk of the instruments himself (guitars, bass guitar, keyboards, santoor, melodica, violins and "devices") as well as singing the majority of the lead vocals and writing, producing, and arranging all of the material.
 Former Sidi Bou Said drummer Melanie Woods sang the rest of the lead vocals and also sang backing vocals.

 The recording sessions featured further contributions from a broad swathe of musical collaborators drawn from Torabi's contacts on the London art-rock scene.
 Drums were played by Khyam Allami (ex-Ursa and Art of Burning Water).
 James Larcombe (Stars in Battledress/North Sea Radio Orchestra) played piano and Ben Jacobs (a.k.a.
 Max Tundra) played keyboards and trumpet.
 Katherine Blake (Mediæval Bæbes) played recorder and Crawford Blair (Geiger Counter/Foe/The Slow Life) contributed some bass guitar parts.
 Torabi's former Monsoon Bassoon bandmate Sarah Measures contributed saxophone, clarinet and flute, and further vocals were provided by Shona Davidson and former Ring singer Johnny Karma.

 The debut Knifeworld album, Buried Alone: Tales of Crushing Defeat, was released on Torabi's own Believer's Roast label (via Genepool distribution) on 17 August 2009.
 It was preceded by the download single "Pissed Up On Brake Fluid" on 13 July 2009.
-In summer 2009 Torabi set up a live Knifeworld band, led by himself as singer and guitarist, with Woods remaining as second vocalist and Allami as drummer.
-Three new members were added: bass guitarist Craig Fortnam (better known as the leader of North Sea Radio Orchestra) and two members of the avant-garde rock orchestra Chrome Hoof (keyboard player Emmett Elvin and bassoonist/saxophonist/backing singer Chloe Herington).
-The live band made their debut at 93 Feet East, Spitalfields, London on 18 August 2009.

-Soon afterwards, Torabi would formally establish this live line-up as the full Knifeworld line-up, transforming it from a solo project to a full band.